ssbc/ssb-tribes2/README.md

   - `readKeys` _[GroupKey]_ - an array of all keys used to read messages for this group.
   - `root` _MessagedId_ - the MessageId of the `group/init` message of the group, encoded as an ssb-uri.

-  where _GroupKey_ is an object on the format
+  where _GroupKey_ is an object of the format

   - `key` _Buffer_ - the symmetric key used by the group for encryption
   - `scheme` _String_ - the scheme for this key